bodrick/awesome/TOPICS.md

 *   [ShawnShiSS/clean-architecture-azure-cosmos-db](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db) - A starting point to build a web API to work with Azure Cosmos DB using .NET 5 and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
 Partition key is also implemented through the repository pattern.

-## dotnet5

-*   [ShawnShiSS/clean-architecture-azure-cosmos-db](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db) - A starting point to build a web API to work with Azure Cosmos DB using .NET 5 and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
-Partition key is also implemented through the repository pattern.
-*   [ivanpaulovich/clean-architecture-manga](https://github.com/ivanpaulovich/clean-architecture-manga) -  :cyclone: Clean Architecture with .NET6, C#10 and React+Redux.
-Use cases as central organizing structure, completely testable, decoupled from frameworks
-*   [FastReports/FastReport](https://github.com/FastReports/FastReport) - Free Open Source Reporting tool for .NET6/.NET Core/.NET Framework that helps your application generate document-like reports

 ## material-ui

 *   [ShawnShiSS/clean-architecture-azure-cosmos-db](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db) - A starting point to build a web API to work with Azure Cosmos DB using .NET 5 and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
 Partition key is also implemented through the repository pattern.